Teach For America is working in Colorado Springs, Denver, and Pueblo to advance educational opportunities.

 - Building a best-in-class talent pipeline, expanding local recruitment of diverse leaders to ensure that the students we teach today become the education leaders of tomorrow;

 - Leveraging our unparalleled network to accelerate innovation across the public education system, creating open-source, shared learning structures to reshape education for a 21st-century citizenry and workforce; and

 - Broadening the coalition of leaders brought together by shared values and common purpose, to pursue excellent education for every student.

 Our Work in Denver

-Eleven years since Colorado’s inaugural corps, Denver has become the fastest improving large urban district in the country.
-Ten percent of teachers and 20 percent of school leaders in Denver Public Schools are Teach For America members.
+Since the inaugural corps in 2007, Denver has become the fastest improving large urban district in the country.
+Ten percent of teachers and twenty percent of school leaders in Denver Public Schools are Teach For America members.
 Even more go on to inform critical education systems.
 Seventy-five percent of high poverty, high-performing schools have a prominent Teach For America presence.

 Our Work in Colorado Springs

 Home to Colorado’s second largest corps and alumni network, Colorado Springs residents have a special pride for their community.
 In just five years, Teach For America’s teacher and school leader presence has increased from 25 to over 130 and the on-time graduation rate in the community’s poorest school district, Harrison District 2, has increased from 65 percent to 80 percent.